-52nd Street
+52nd Street: A History

 From horse and carriages to luxury SUVs, 52nd Street has been West Philadelphia's "main street" for over a century.
 "The Duece," as the street is also known, has been the setting for vaudeville theaters, dynamic Jewish enterprises, and the Radical Black Arts Movement.
 Economic booms and busts can be seen in the buildings located along the street.
 For instance, the current Bushfire Theatre of Performing Arts was established as the Locust Theater in 1914.
-The theater held vaudeville performances and by the 1930s was a movie theater, complete with a large Art Deco marquee.
+The theater was host to vaudeville performances and by the 1930s was a movie theater, complete with a large Art Deco marquee.
 By the mid-1970s, the theater sat vacant.
 That is when West Philadelphia native Al Simpkins purchased the building and founded the Bushfire Theatre.

-The theater initiated its forty-year tradition as a center of Black and African diasporic narratives.
+The theater initiated the corridor's forty-year tradition as a center of Black and African diasporic narratives.
 Stars like Loretta Devine and Morgan Freeman have attended the theater, while countless actors received their first professional gigs on its stage.
-These hidden gems are found throughout 52nd Street.
+These hidden gems are found throughout 52nd

+Street.
 For example, Dynamite Pest Control has been both Blackowned and family-run for over forty years and had a cameo in a classic Blaxploitation film called Trick Baby.
-On the north end of 52nd Street, an impressive eight-story marble and white stone, building has held everything from jazz clubs to municipal space and banks.
-One of the most impressive hidden treasures is the African Cultural Art Forum (ACAF), located at 52nd and Chancellor Streets.
+On the north end of 52nd Street, an impressive eight-story marble and white stone building has held everything from jazz clubs to municipal banks.
+One of the most impressive hidden treasures is the African Cultural Art Forum (ACAF) located on 52nd and Chancellor Streets.
 This building once housed a jazz club that showcased the likes of John Coltrane.
 It is covered by impressive and richly colored murals of historic Black leaders.
-Inside the space is raw but brimming with priceless pieces of art and natural body products.
-It is also home to a wholesale incense manufacturing arm.
+Inside, the space is raw but brimming with priceless pieces of art, natural body products, incense manufactured wholesale, and in-house.
 Outside, the streets are filled with new vending kiosks that have replaced the plucky tables that once turned the street into what resembled a bazaar.
 For at least half of its history, 52nd Street has been a center for enterprising Black-owned businesses that have held and polished what had been divested.

-The journey continues as the street now faces additional pressures with increasing gentrification.
-Yet, what remains constant over the past century is that 52nd Street will continue to be dynamic and filled with human treasures.
+The street now faces additional pressures with increasing gentrification, yet the journey continues, and what remains constant is the fact that 52nd Street is a dynamic hub filled with human treasures.